Codemagic feature releases

 Dynamic workflows with Codemagic API

 You can now configure your build and Flutter/Xcode/Cocoapods versions dynamically using API.
 If you have several similar workflows, you can now combine them into one and create parametrized API calls.
-This way you can run your workflows without having to change the settings in UI or in
+This way you can run your workflows without having to change the settings in the Flutter workflow editor or in the

 More options to configure your build environment

-We recently updated the UI in the Build section of app settings with a dropdown field for
+We recently updated the Flutter workflow editor in the Build section of app settings with a dropdown field for

 CocoaPods version selection to make it easier to build with the versions required by your app.
 With

 codemagic.yaml, you have even more options available and can define which

 npm version to use for the build.
 See how to define software versions in YAML file here.

 We have good news to everyone developing on Windows or Linux.
 You can now launch and interact with graphical applications on the remote macOS machine running your build and perform actions you can only do on mac hardware:

 Create a developer certificate for iOS code signing